-This card room is well-known for the experience and professionalism of its dealers.
+Bay 101 is well-known for the experience and professionalism of its dealers.
 It’s a fantastic stopover poker place if you ever fly into the San Jose airport, and it’s pretty close to the San Francisco Bay Area as well.
-Tons of different Hold ‘Em games are available, with levels averaging several hundred dollars on most days.
+Tons of different hold ‘em games are available, with levels averaging several hundred dollars on most days.

-One of the largest card rooms in the world, this card room hosts the LA Poker Classic.
+The largest card room in the world, Commerce Casino hosts the LA Poker Classic.
 This annual tournament is held from January to March, and it’s actually the longest-running poker tournament series in all of Los Angeles.
 Promotions vary every year, with pools running upwards of $100,000 in many cases.

 As a result, Indian casinos and resorts offer all the gambling activities you’d expect at a Las Vegas counterpart while still technically being within California borders.
 Many of the best resorts host poker card rooms of their own or may allow you to play poker on open floors.
 It all depends on the layout of a given establishment.